DworkinLab/Audet_etal_2026_Evolution/README.md

 star_mel.sh
 ```

+The 2-pass mapping really didn't seem to make much of a difference.
+But it didn't hurt anything, so on we go.

-I need a way to convert from the mRNA or gene numbers in the prolongata/carrolli annotations, to the geneIDs that are homologous with melanogaster, so I extract the information I need from the annotation for converting between all of these relevant things.
+I need a way to convert from the gene numbers in the prolongata/carrolli annotations, to the geneIDs that are homologous with melanogaster, so I extract the information I need from the annotation for converting between all of these relevant things.

 I run:
 `orthoswapper_pro.r` via `orthoswapper_pro.sh`